Ontropix/whowhat/README.md

 - A bunch of custom controls.
 See /src/client/WhoWhat.UI.WindowsPhone/Controls

 # Server
-- Our own CQRS+Eventsorcing library src/server/dependencies/platform.
+- Our own CQRS+Eventsorcing library /src/server/dependencies/platform.
 We're going to make it opensource soon.
 - MongoDB event storage
 - ServiceStack.
 Version 3.9.71, before it became commerical
 - ServiceStack.Api.Swagger for API documentation and visualization
 - StructureMap as IoC container
 - PushSharp for push notification

-The server has been hosted in Azure - 2 server instances, 1 MongoDB virtual machine, 1 Redis.
+The server has been hosted in Azure - 2 server instances, 1 MongoDB virtual machine, 1 Azure Redis Cache.
 Redis was used as session storage as well as contained current users' score